Search for Schools

 Requirements to maintain state licenses vary by state.
 Check out the AAPA website for details.

-Physician assistants are trained to be collaborative, and that extends beyond the workplace.
+Physician associates are trained to be collaborative, and that extends beyond the workplace.
 If you’re interested in learning more about the state of this profession, check out some of the resources below.

 - National Commission on Certification of Physician Assistants (NCCPA)